CrateOrg/openplc-suite/README.md

 ## BUILD REQUIREMENTS

 Gather all required files by downloading them from the following locations.
-See "Version" column in the table above for the correct version.
+See "Version" column for the correct version.

 | Tools          | Download                                                       | Version |
 |----------------|----------------------------------------------------------------|---------|